 [A boiler feed water system is just one component of your boiler system.
 Download our Boiler Maintenance Checklists and Logs to ensure feed water doesn’t alter your boiler’s performance.]

-Dissolved solids such as calcium, magnesium, iron, and silica in feedwater can quickly damage a boiler beyond repair.
+Dissolved solids such as calcium, magnesium, iron, and silica in feedwater can damage a boiler beyond repair.
 These dissolved solids come out of solution as the temperature of the water increases, forming a scale on nearby surfaces.
 Sometimes these scales form in feedwater pipe and economizers.
 In many cases, this scale is first seen in the boiler, where the heat transfer occurs.
 This scale prevents boiler water from cooling metal heat-absorbing surfaces, leading first to a loss of efficiency.
 This loss of efficiency can be noted by a steadily increasing boiler outlet temperature in the boiler operator’s logbook.
 As the problem worsens, the boiler will have a number of issues with uneven thermal growth, such as tube roll leaks.
-Finally, when the scale is so thick that it prevents the boiler water from cooling the heat transfer surfaces effectively, the boiler tubes may completely fail.
+When the scale is so thick that it prevents the boiler water from cooling the heat transfer surfaces, the boiler tubes may completely fail.

-Foaming carry-over is primarily a function of normal boiler impurities becoming too concentrated or over-treatment with chemicals.
+Foaming carry-over is a function of normal boiler impurities becoming too concentrated or over-treatment with chemicals.
 It can also be caused by an accidental introduction of organic matter (grease or oil) into the boiler feed water or condensate return.
 The foam inside the boiler is easily forced out of the boiler steam outlet and can cause major damage.
 Water hammer in a steam line, erosion in steam piping, and boiler low water events are damaging to your system.

 What Needs To Be Done About It?